 Dr. William Portuese – The Facial Plastic Surgeon

 Choosing the right surgeon for your neck lift is very important.
 Dr. Portuese has performed thousands of neck and face lift operations.
-He is board certified in Otolaryngology / Head and Neck Surgery (Ear, Nose and Throat surgery) and also board certified in Facial Plastic and Reconstructive Surgery and has extensive surgical experience with the neck lift and face / neck lift surgeries.
 Dr. Portuese is the founder and medical director of The Seattle Facelift Center.
 This surgery center is a Medicare certified (one of the highest qualifications of surgery centers available in the United States) and is a licensed ambulatory surgery facility by the Washington State Department of Health and is located adjacent to Swedish Medical Center on First Hill in Seattle.
 Dr. Portuese’s surgical team consists of four registered nurses who have over 30 years of combined experience.

 General Anesthesia vs Sedation Anesthesia

 Board certified anesthesiologists from Swedish Medical Center perform anesthesia at The Seattle Facial Plastic Surgery Center.
 The type of anesthesia used for a neck lift is usually general anesthesia and the anesthesiologists are in attendance with the patient during the entire pre, intraoperative and postoperative time until the patient is awake in the recovery room.
 The monitoring that occurs during the surgery includes oxygenation, blood pressure, EKG, pulse oximetry and regulation of the anesthetic solutions and gases.

 Out Of Town and Out of State Patients